metaplex-foundation/docs/docs/candy-machine-v2/05-CreatingCandyMachine.md

 :::

 :::info
 The example uses the `"arweave"` storage option as we are running it on the `devnet`.
-When running on the `mainnet-beta`, check other storage options that better suit your project.
+When running on `mainnet-beta`, check other storage options that better suit your project/needs.
 :::